Aphasia Awareness Walk

 About the Aphasia Awareness Walk

 The Aphasia Awareness Walk is an annual event dedicated to raising awareness and celebrating individuals with aphasia and their families by gathering community support.
-Proceeds from the walk benefit the Aphasia Community Partners Program, which matches individuals with aphasia with people from the community to go on once-a-week outings and form relationships to maintain quality of life and involvement.
+Proceeds from the walk benefit the group and individual services provided at the Barkley Speech Language and Hearing Clinic for individuals with aphasia.
+Proceeds also support the Aphasia Community Partners Program, which matches individuals with aphasia with people from the community to go on once-a-week outings and form relationships to maintain quality of life and involvement.

 What is aphasia?